Notes on migrating a Bluesky account

 error: failed importing repo: request failed: Post "https://altq.net/xrpc/com.atproto.repo.importRepo": context deadline exceeded (Client.Timeout exceeded while awaiting headers)

-The migration guide says goat commands can get repeated/retried if something fails, but this does not work for the automatic migration process:
+The migration guide says goat commands can be repeated/retried if something fails, but this does not work for the automatic migration process:

 $ ./migration.sh